PDM4AR/exercises/docs/04-dynamicprogramming.md

 The algorithms are going to be tested on different MDPs of both parts.
 The public test set contains three maps: the 5x5 example plus randomly generated 10x10 and 40x40 maps.

-While developing, a full run can take a while (the 40x40 Part-2 maps are large).
-For fast iteration, run `--exercise 04quick` instead: the same tests and metrics on three smaller maps (6x6, 9x9 and 12x12, with published solutions), which finishes in a fraction of the time.
-If you want more maps to experiment on, `random_map(shape, seed=...)` in `exercises_def/ex04/map.py` generates random maps with the goal guaranteed reachable.
+If you want broader coverage, `--exercise 04all` runs the same tests and metrics on three additional smaller maps (6x6, 9x9 and 12x12, with published solutions) on top of the three public ones.
+For even more maps to experiment on, `random_map(shape, seed=...)` in `exercises_def/ex04/map.py` generates random maps with the goal guaranteed reachable.
 You will be able to test your algorithms on some test cases with given solution, the outputted `Policy` and `ValueFunc` will be compared to the solution.
 After running the exercise, you will find the reports in `out/04/` for each test case.